banner-img

 A driver’s age and sex also appear to affect his or her chances of being in a road accident.
 For instance, according to the World Health Organization, injuries from road accidents are the leading cause of death in children and adults aged 5 to 29 years.

-In the U.S., drivers within the age range of 16 to 20 years have the highest fatal crashes involvement of 34 per 100,000 licensed drivers, despite making up the smallest percentage of licensed drivers.
+In the U.S., younger drivers (ages 16–20) have some of the highest involvement rates in fatal crashes, with recent figures showing around 42 fatal crash involvements per 100,000 licensed drivers, significantly above the all-ages average.
 The average rate for all age groups is 12 per 100,000.

 Based on available data, from 2009 to 2018, men are three times more likely to be involved in fatal crashes than women.